exoad/sandbox/README.md

 * [`./Solves/`](./Solves/) - Contains all of my general programming solutions and notes **as of October 2024**.
 These are mostly for OJs like Codeforces, Atcoder, LeetCode, etc..

 * [`./Notes/`](./Notes/) - All of my documented notes that I hopefully have formatted properly.
-They cover various topics. **THE LATEX MAY BE MESSED UP FROM GITHUB'S BUILTIN RENDERER**
+They cover various topics. **THE LATEX MAY BE MESSED UP FROM GITHUB'S BUILTIN RENDERER.
+I use KaTeX by default to render them on my end.**

 * [`./Old-Solves/`](./Old-Solves/) - Contains all of my solutions from my past (pre 2023 era).